Winston Peters: Feuds with other politicians

 Peters has a history of personally insulting politicians he disagrees with across the political spectrum.
 The Spinoff has described Peters as having "dexterity of language that can make his insults really sing".
 In May 2003, he said Prime Minister Helen Clark was the "only politician in the Western world who can talk on foreign affairs with both feet in her mouth", and in 2005 described National MP Murray McCully as "the only member of this House to eat a banana sideways" when he challenged Peters on it.
 In 2012, he described National Party MP Gerry Brownlee as "illiterate woodwork teacher", and later called Brownlee, Māori Party co-leader Marama Fox and attorney-general Chris Finlayson an "unsightly trio of drama queens".
 In 2017, he described celebrity political investor Gareth Morgan as "a toothless sheep... a thinned-out version of Kim Dotcom".
-When Simon Bridges led the National Party, Peters mocked his thick Tauranga accent and labelled him a "joke" during question time.
+When Simon Bridges led the National Party, Peters labelled him a "joke" during question time.